-4.2 Performing/Canceling Auto-tuning
+4.2 Performing/Canceling Auto-tuning of Secondary-loop

-Perform auto-tuning when you have finished creating program patterns.
-Make sure the controller is in program (RUN) mode and in automatic (AUTO) mode before carrying out auto-tuning.
-See "4.5 Switching between RUN and RESET Modes," to change to RUN or "4.6 Switching between AUTO and MAN," to change to AUTO.
+Perform auto-tuning when you have finished setting of local setpoint of secondary-loop.
+Make sure the controller is in program (RUN) mode, in local (LOCAL) mode and automatic (AUTO) mode for the secondary-loop before carrying out auto-tuning.
+See "4.7 Switching between RUN and RESET Modes" to change to RUN, "4.8 Switching between Cascade (CAS) and Local (LSP)" to change to LOCAL for the secondary-loop and "4.9 Switching between AUTO and MAN of Secondary-loop" to change to AUTO.